Which European Parliament sights to visit

-Most people know about the European Quarter in Brussels, but not everyone knows that you can also visit several of the European institutions.
-I headed toward the Parlamentarium, the European Parliament museum, to check out a new temporary exhibition and also visited the nearby House of European History.
+Most people know about the European Quarter in Brussels, but not everyone knows that you can also visit several of the European Parliament institutions.
+I went to see the Parlamentarium- the European Parliament museum, and also visited the nearby House of European History.

 - What is the European Parliament?

 - How do the EU Parliament elections work?